-Encourage students to show how they will apply what they have learned on a daily basis outside the classroom-at home, at school, with friends and family members.
+Encourage students to demonstrate application of what they have learned on a daily basis outside the classroom-at home, at school, with friends and family members.
 This is part of learning to make choices.
 Plan times to practice making these choices.